akvelon/Bitcoin-Transaction-Optimization/transaction-optimizer/README.md

 Create `settings.json` file by example of `settings.example.json`.

-`settings.json` is searched in the currect directory.
+`settings.json` is searched in the current directory.

 ### settings